raspberrychris/cattreeguide/content/_index.md

 ### Customers Say about this product

 > I have rescued Siamese and they were a bit picky go figure.
 Well they love their little tree house.
 It’s perfect for these kitties.
-I don’t know how they will fit as adults but so far they approve!
+I don’t know how they will fit as adults but so far they approve.

 ### Pros and Cons